jamiejennings/rosie-pattern-language/README.md

 The current release is the "version 1.0 candidate".
 The RPL language syntax and semantics are stable, as is the (relatively new) API.
-The current release is labeled "v0.99x" where x begins with "a" and will be advanced as bugs are fixed.
+The current release is labeled "v0.99x" where x begins with "a" and will be advanced as bugs are fixed and small enhancements are made.

-## How you can help

-### Calling Rosie from Go, Python, node.js, Ruby, Java, or ...?

-Rosie is available as a [C library](ffi/librosie) that is callable from these languages.
-There are [sample programs](ffi/samples) that demonstrate it, and these could be improved by turning them into proper libraries, one for each target language.

-If you're a Python hacker, we could use your help turning our sample `librosie` client into a Python module.
-Same for the other languages.

-And since `librosie` is built on `libffi`, it's pretty easy to access Rosie from other languages.
-This is another great area to make a contribution to the project.

-### Write new patterns!

-We are happy to add more patterns to the initial library we've started in the [rpl directory](rpl), whether they build on what we have or are entirely new.

 ## Docs